up1/workshop-ai-with-technical-team/workshop/speech-to-text/README.md

-# DEmo with Speech to text
+# Demo with Speech to text
 * OpenAI
 * Gemini